C2-Labs/k8-training-c2/README.md

     - Service - allows internal traffic in the cluster
     - Load Balancer Service - creates external IP and load balances requests evenly across the pods created
 6) Verify your pods are running: kubectl get pods
-7) Verify your services are running: kubectl ger services
+7) Verify your services are running: kubectl get services
 8) On the services, find the external IP of the Load Balancer service in the console log
 9) Paste the IP into your browser to see the running app
 10) Do the #HappyDance if it worked

 ### Step 3

-Upgrade the container image to use the latest version:
+Upgrade the container image to use the 2.0 version:

 `
 kubectl set image deployment/training-deployment training=howieavp76/k8-training-c2:v2.0
+`

 ### Step 4